I’m feeling testy today. I just finished an article in Money Magazine and reading this magazine is, in and of itself, enough to make me testy.

 He defaults to the all too common canard of Asset Allocation (Some Asset Allocation can be useful and we discuss that in this series here and here).
 He would have us invest in everything and hope a couple of those puppies pull through.
 To do this properly is going to require a ton of work understanding the asset classes, deciding on percents for each, choosing how to own them, rebalancing and tracking.
 All this to guarantee sub-par performance over time while offering the hope of increased security.
 I am reminded of the quote: “Those who would trade liberty for security deserve neither.”

 Toughen up bucko and cure your bad behavior.

 Take the cure.
 Recognize the counterproductive psychology that causes bad investment decisions and correct it in yourself.

 To start you need to understand a few things about the stock market:

 1. Market crashes are to be expected.
 What happened in 2008 was not something unheard.
 It has happened before and it will happen again.
 And again.
 I’ve been investing for almost 40 years.
 In that time we’ve had:

 - The massive inflation of the late 1970s & early 1980.
 Raise your hand if you remember WIN buttons (Whip Inflation Now).
 Mortgage rates were pushing 20%.
 You could buy 10-year Treasuries paying 15%+.

-- The now infamous 1982 Business Week cover: ”The Death of Equities,” which, as it turned out marked the beginning of the greatest bull market of all time.
+- The now infamous 1979 Business Week cover: “The Death of Equities,” which, as it turned out, marked the coming of the greatest bull market of all time.